4 simple ways to get from Brasov to Bran Castle (Dracula’s castle)

 This post contains referral links for products I love.
 Adventurous Miriam earns a small commission at no extra cost to you if you make a purchase through my links.
 Thank you for your support ♡ Learn more

 How to get from Brasov to Bran castle

-You have three ways of getting from Brasov to Bran: by bus, by taxi or with an organised tour.
+You have four ways of getting from Brasov to Bran: by car, by bus, by taxi or with an organised tour.
 Whichever you choose, I suggest going early in the morning to avoid the crowds and heat if you’re visiting in the summer.

 Also, there’s not much to see in Bran town; the castle is the main attraction.
 So, there’s no need to factor in extra time for sightseeing the town after you’ve visited the castle.

-Getting from Brasov to Bran Castle couldn’t be easier.
-You don’t need a guide or an organised tour, it’s easy to go there on your own.
+Getting from Brasov to Bran Castle by bus is easy.
 This is how to reach Bran by bus from Brasov and experience the Transylvanian scenery on the way: